mertvn/vnsorter/README.md

   "full_title_only": true or false

     only search the full title of the VN
+  "extra_file": string

+    name of the (empty) extra file to be created at the destinations useful for keeping track of games you haven't played yet e.g. !unplayed
+    leave empty to not create any extra files

 ### You probably want to leave these on their default settings
  "smart_querying": true or false